shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 ### Python

---> Python is a very simple language, and has a very straightforward syntax.
+--> Python is a very popular simple programming language, and has a very straight forward syntax.
---> Python is a popular programming language.
 --> Python is a case-sensitive language.
 It considers that uppercase and lowercase characters are different.
 --> Python can be used on a server to create web applications.
 --> There are two major Python versions, Python 2 and Python 3.
 Python 2 and 3 are quite different